Jamstack is great for building websites that are fast, performant, and SEO-friendly.

 On top of that, Google became tired of outdated websites that are only harder to scan.
 They are improving constantly, and they demand the same from websites that want to get listed higher.

-Their goal is to make the browsing experience as smooth and clear as possible, and if you won’t join the movement, you may have to face decreases and low ranking position in your competition favor.
+Their goal is to make the browsing experience as smooth and clear as possible, and if you won’t join the movement, you may have to face decreases and a low ranking position in your competition favor.

 So what does it mean for web shops and business websites?